holiber/qstore/README.md

 ####softMode
 Some actions may be called with soft mode.
 This means that they do not add information about the change in the list of changes.

-If you want that your collection always work in soft mode use **.setSoftMode** method
+If you want that your collection always work in soft mode use **.setSoftMode** method.

 ```js
 	fruits.setSoftMode(true)
 ```

-If you want that anyone new collection will be work in soft mode use **AQstore.setSoftMode** method
+If you want that anyone new collection will be work in soft mode use **Qstore.setSoftMode** method

  ---